In a Nutshell

 Support for International VoIP Calls

 Making international calls with Ooma is easy.
-Unlike with other VoIP providers, there are no unlimited global calling plans, however calls to other Ooma users in foreign countries is completely free and included with your plan.
+Unlike with other VoIP providers, there are no unlimited global calling plans, however calls to other Ooma users in foreign countries are completely free and included with your plan.

 Auto Attendant Service